Beginning in the 2010-2011 school year, Chowan University began participating in the William D. Ford Federal Direct Loan Program.

 - Applying for a Federal Direct Loan

 When a student completed the Free Application for Federal Student Aid (FAFSA), you are applying for all of the aid programs for which you may be eligible, including direct loans.
 Master Promissory Notes (MPNs) are completed online at www.studentloans.gov.
-Students sign their MPN using their FAFSA PIN Number.
-Numbers can be requested at www.pin.ed.gov.
+Students sign their MPN using their FSA ID.
+You can receive a FSA ID at https://fsaid.ed.gov.

 If a William D. Ford Federal Direct Stafford Loan (subsidized or unsubsidized) has been offered to you as part of your aid package it will appear on your Financial Aid Award Letter.
 You can accept or decline these loans just as you would any other aid program assistance offered to you.
 Additionally, if you are accepting all or part of the loan, you are required to complete and sign a Master Promissory Note and return it to the Office of Financial Aid.